-

 Shlomi Edri, Ph.D. student

-Shlomi received his B.Med.Lab.Sc. from the Ben-Gurion University of the Negev, Israel and his M.Sc. from the Hebrew University of Jerusalem.
+Shlomi received his B.Med.Lab.Sc. from the Ben-Gurion University of the Negev, Israel, and his M.Sc. from the Hebrew University of Jerusalem.
 His Ph.D. research focuses on using Nanoghost as a platform for a targeted CRISPRi/a-based cancer immunotherapy.

 E-mail: bidorit9@gmail.com

-E-mail: isersnoyman@gmail.comHadar Lecker-Zivan, Ph.D student
+Hadar Lecker-Zivan, Ph.D student

-Hadar received her B.Sc in Biotechnology from Tel-Hai Academic College, Israel and her M.Sc. in Plant Science from The Robert H Smith Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem.
+Hadar received her B.Sc. in Biotechnology from Tel-Hai Academic College, Israel, and her M.Sc. in Plant Science from the Robert H Smith Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem.
 Hadar worked in the biotech industry at Viaqua Therapeutics LTD. Her Ph.D. research focuses on using Nanoghost for cancer metastasis research.

 E-mail: qinlin-zeng@campus.technion.ac.il